idlesign/django-siteajax/docs/source/index.rst

 Description
 -----------

-*Reusable application for Django bridging client and server sides with htmx*
+*Reusable application for Django bridging client and server sides*

-Streamline you server and client interaction using declarative techniques in your HTML and helpful abstractions from `siteajax` in your views.
+Streamline you server and client interaction using declarative techniques in your HTML and helpful abstractions from `siteajax` in your Python code.

 .. note::
     The client side of `siteajax` is powered by `htmx` (the successor of `intercooler.js`) - https://htmx.org/